 It is important schools keep a separate ledger to keep track of the finances for their student nutrition program!

 Each month, your designated Community Development Coordinator (CDC) will send you an email reminder to submit your monthly report.
-It must include the following four pieces of information:
+It must include the following information:

 2. The number of meals/snacks served